Unity-Technologies/drone-pose-estimation-navigation/Documentation/3_data_collection_and_model_training.md

 If running locally without Docker, we first need to create a Conda virtual environment and install the dependencies for our machine learning model.
 If you only have access to CPUs, install the dependencies specified in the `environment.yml` file.
 If your development machine has GPU support, you can choose to use the `environment-gpu.yml` file instead.

 2. In a terminal window, enter the following command to create the environment.
-Replace `<env-name>` with an environment name of your choice, e.g. `pose-estimation`:
+Replace `<env-name>` with an environment name of your choice, e.g. `drone-pose-estimation`:
 ```bash
 conda env create -n <env-name> -f environment.yml
 ```